r-ramos2/Wild-Rydes-Serverless-Web-Application/README.md

 1. Open AWS Console, then search for CodeCommit.
 2. Click on Repositories in the left menu.
 3. Click on the "wildrydes-site" repository.
-4. Click on "Clone URL," then choose "Clone HTTPS."
+4. Click on "Clone URL," then choose "Clone HTTPS".
 5. Open CloudShell terminal.
 6. Type "git clone" and paste the clone URL, then hit Enter.
 7. Enter User name (your admin username) and Password (paste once) from before.